abhay8154/NLP-sentiment-analysis/README.md

 # NLP-sentiment-analysis
-Basic NLP, Parsing, Sentiment Analysis
+Basic NLP, Parsing, Sentiment Analysis by using Afinn